-1 L V Tednesday 1st March 2023 L I. To use Adverbs to help give justles detail and describe F intly, try and communicate through ringle words or rig anguage is you know it or and remember to kindly give a 1 I mmediately, at break time case a carefully approach the new person and ask in their language or English C is they I immediately, at break time ware a caregully approach the new person and ask in their language or English C is they don't know it ask a teacher you a school igad or use hand gestares but is they know English talk to them in be English is they wont to play with you.
-Once the teacher has stoped talking, attentively ask your teacher is you can sit next to the new person to help them learn.
-This way its a good time to board with thom.
-I genone of the above, work then go home and espiciently do some seasearch on how to ison to the pert the pert day Cor Monday) you can talk to him or her next day Cor Monday) you can talk to him or her NS: 1 Re-word your section second point.
-Remember if you use brackets, your sections needs to make sense without the backets too 2 Extend your third point Jarlashi start!
+大小 Tednesday 1st March 2023 I. To use Adverbs to help give justle detail and descrip 100 intly, try and communicate through ringle words or anguage is you know it or and servember to kindly give , I remediately, at break time case & carefully approach the - I immediately, at break time case a carefully approach the new person and ask in their language or English C is they don't know it ask a teacher for a school igad of use hand gestares? but is they know English talk them in & English) is they work to play with your Once the teacher has stoped talking, attentively ask you teacher is you can sit next to the new person to help them learn This way its a good time to bond a them, I g none of the above, work then go home and espiciently do some reasearch on how to soon work there was not to soon work the peak the nor her NS: O Re-word your section second point.
+Rememb if you we brackels, your extense needs to make sense whom the backels too 3 Extend your third point Farlastic start!